1024jp/LensCalibrator/README.md

 1. Use reference points in the location file.
 2. Use a camera model file.

 You can choose one of those according to your data source.
-When a valid camera model file is given to the `calibrate.py` script with `-- camera` option, the second strategy is used; otherwise, the reference points in the location file is also used for the undistortion.
+When a valid camera model file is given to the `calibrate.py` script with `--camera` option, the second strategy is used; otherwise, the reference points in the location file is also used for the undistortion.
 In general, using a camera model file is recommended, especially when you have only a small number of reference points.
 If you use your reference points for undistortion, take many reference points, such as 20 or 30, to calculate accurate lens distortion.

 ### 2. Projection